Specialty Clinic

 Final word on hair loss

 Maintaining a healthy lifestyle, managing stress, and staying hydrated can contribute to overall hair health improvement.
 It is natural to lose up to about 100-150 hair a day.
 But severe hair loss can affect the way you feel about your appearance.
 If you are not sure what is causing your hair loss and which treatments to choose, contact an experienced dermatologist.
 The team at Saguaro Dermatology has successfully treated individuals with a multitude of skin conditions, including hair loss.
-Our board-certified dermatologists along with our caring and experienced staff are always ready to help you at Saguaro Dermatology, conveniently located at three campuses in Ahwatukee, Central Phoenix and Mesa.
+Our board-certified dermatologists along with our caring and experienced staff are always ready to help you at Saguaro Dermatology, with convenient locations around the valley.

 Articles Cited